splunk/splunk-operator/docs/pages/BiasLanguageMigration.md

 ## Which CRD should I choose for a new deployment?

 All new deployments are recommended to use the new ClusterManager and LicenseManager CRDs.
 The examples in our documentation have been updated to use the new CRDs.
-Please check [Configuring Splunk Enterprise Deployments](https://github.com/splunk/splunk-operator/blob/master/docs/Examples.md) for details.
+Please check [Example Deployments](/configuration/Examples) for details.

 ## How to plan for a migration?